Alice in Chains: 2005–2008: Reunion shows and reformation

 During the VH1 Rock Honors concert honoring Heart on May 12, 2007, Alice in Chains performed Heart's "Barracuda" fronted by country singer Gretchen Wilson.
 Heart's guitarist Nancy Wilson also joined them onstage.

 Alice in Chains joined Velvet Revolver for a run of U.S. and Canadian gigs from August through October 2007.
 During that tour, the band also performed four special acoustic-only shows, named as "The Acoustic Hour".
 The acoustic performance at The Rave/Eagles Club in Milwaukee, Wisconsin on August 31, 2007, was recorded for an upcoming live album.

 On November 2, 2007, Alice in Chains performed a four-song set at Benaroya Hall in Seattle for Matt Messina and the Symphony Guild's 10th anniversary benefit concert for the Seattle Children's Hospital & Regional Medical Center.
 In addition to the band's original material, they also played a cover of Led Zeppelin's "Kashmir" while backed by over 200 musicians, including the Northwest Symphony Orchestra and the Northwest Girlchoir.

-Sean Kinney said about the band's reunion: "I never called Jerry; he never called me, and said, 'Hey, let's get the band back together,' you know?
+Sean Kinney said about the band's reunion: I never called Jerry; he never called me, and said, 'Hey, let's get the band back together,' you know?
 We had been taking every step extremely cautious and slow, and just doing whatever feels right: If it's genuine and we're doing it for genuine reasons and we're all okay with it then we take a little step.
 None of us is broke.
 Nobody needs to be a rock dork, and you know, stroke their ego.
 I mean, we don't really operate like that.
-So as long as it felt good and from the right place and it's about making music and carrying on…."
+So as long as it felt good and from the right place and it's about making music and carrying on...

-About the pressure being put on DuVall for replacing Staley as lead vocalist, Cantrell said, "To put all that weight on Will's shoulders is unfair.
+About the pressure being put on DuVall for replacing Staley as lead vocalist, Cantrell said, To put all that weight on Will's shoulders is unfair.
 We're just figuring out how we work as a team.
 Although the band has changed, we've lost Layne, we've added Will, and there was no master plan.
 Playing again in 2005 felt right, so we did the next thing and toured.
 We did it step by step.
 It's more than just making music, and it always has been.
 We've been friends a long time.
-We've been more of a family than most, and it had to be okay from here," Cantrell said pointing to his heart.
+We've been more of a family than most, and it had to be okay from here [pointing to his heart].

 Former The Doors manager Bill Siddons and his management company, Core Entertainment, co-managed Alice in Chains with original manager Susan Silver from 2005 to 2007.